MicrosoftDocs/msteams-docs/msteams-platform/concepts/deploy-and-publish/appsource/prepare/teams-store-validation-guidelines.md

 ### External domains
 > [!NOTE]
-> This section references Microsoft Commercial Marketplace Policy #1140.3.3 and provides developer guidance on usage of restricted domains in the validDomains manifest property.
+> The value proposition references Microsoft Commercial Marketplace Policy #1140.3.3 and provides developer guidance on usage of restricted domains in the validDomains manifest property.

 Don't include domains outside of your organization's control (including wildcards) and tunneling services in your app's domain configurations.
 The following exceptions include: